WORKSHOPS

 Belfast, Maine 04915

-Here is a sampling of our previous workshops as Appleton Creamery:
+Here is a sampling of our previous workshops we offered when we were still making goat cheese at Appleton Creamery in Appleton, Maine.

 Intro to Goat Cheese Workshop – 1 day